DeyaCard/local_business_lookup_api/README.md

 # Local Business Lookup

 An API created to search for local restaurants and shops.
+This API also utilizes pagination to limit search results to 5 per search.

 ## By Deya Card